Designations Congruent with Things: Chapter 22

 “Obviously,” Newton replies.
 “I know that.
 I defy any sensitive quantum physicist not to love that song.”

-“You.
+“You?
 Noooo.
 Not you,” Newton says agreeably.
 “Not sensitive.
-Suave subject change though: am I getting paid for this?
-He gestures vaguely in the direction of the dashboard.
-“Do you know.
-Am I making money.
-Because earlier today I asked a semi-sentient cab to check my balance and it was off by about oh, I don’t know, five orders of magnitude.
-In a positive direction.
+Suave subject change though: am I getting paid for this?”
+He gestures in the direction of the dashboard.
+“Do you know?
+Am I making money?
+Because earlier today I asked a semi-sentient cab to check my balance and it was off by about, oh, I don’t know, five orders of magnitude?
+In a positive direction?
 I assumed that was an error, but maybe not.
-Possibly.
 Am I paying you rent, is what I’m really driving at here.
 That one’s been bothering me for a while.”

 “Ugh,” Newton replies.
 “Will you stop being weird about this?”